d4design/bswaNL/readme.md

 ## Introduction

+I have had to stop working on this project as my company no longer uses BSWA sound level meters.
+I will leave it here in case it helps someone.
+I got to the point of being able to log noise levels from the meter to a CSV file, and update the settings on the device, plus other stuff.
+I was working on creating an electron front end for the program, but didn't get far.
+Have fun!

 This project aims to create an application for the control of the BSWA 308 and 309 sound level meters which allow control via RS232.
 The BSWA manual has a list of possible commands.

 ## Setup